Biology 101 - Elements of Biology » Spring 2020 » Treatment Resistant STI Quiz 2

 B. that are acquired in an individual's lifetime.

-C. that reduce mortality.
+C. that are adaptive.

 D. that are heritable.